nielsdisbergen/StreamingMusicInTheBrain/BayesianModeling/BayesianModel.md

 ### Bayesian modeling specifications for "Assessing top-down and bottom-up contributions to auditory stream segregation and integration with polyphonic music" by Niels R. Disbergen, Giancarlo Valente, Elia Formisano, and Robert Zatorre ###

-This document is a supplement to our [Frontiers paper]( https://www.frontiersin.org/articles/10.3389/fnins.2018.00121 "Frontiers Paper Webpage"), describing in more detail how the Bayesian model was implemented for the analysis of behavioral data.
-More general description and details as to why the model has been implemented this way can be found in the paper, a simplified DAG description of the model is presented below.
+This document is a supplement to our [Frontiers paper]( https://www.frontiersin.org/articles/10.3389/fnins.2018.00121 "Frontiers Paper Webpage"), describing in more detail how the 'ANOVA-like' Bayesian model was implemented for the analysis of behavioral data.
+More general description and details as to why the model has been implemented this way can be found in the paper, a simplified DAG description of the model is presented below for reference.

 Bayesian Hierarchical models with Markov Chain Monte Carlo (MCMC) inference were estimated using [JAGS](http://mcmc-jags.sourceforge.net/ "http://mcmc-jags.sourceforge.net/") (Just Another Gibbs Sampler, version 3.3.0) employing the [MATJAGS](http://psiexp.ss.uci.edu/research/programs_data/jags/ "http://psiexp.ss.uci.edu/research/programs_data/jags/") (version 1.3.1) interface in MATLAB 2015a.

 Participant responses were classified as hits, misses, false alarms, and correct rejections.
-In Experiment 1 three responses per subject (attentive conditions) for twenty nine participants were injected in the model, a total of eighty seven measurements (nMeasures).
+In Experiment 1 there were three responses per subject (attentive conditions) and twenty nine participants, which were all injected in the model, leading to a total of eighty seven measurements (nMeasures).
 For experiment 2 there were nine responses recorded per participant: three attentive conditions with three timbre distances each.
-Nineteen subjects with nine measurements each, a total of hundred seventy one measurements.
+Nineteen subjects with nine measurements each, lead a total of hundred seventy one measurements.

-Implementation for bias model parameters was identical, only feeding biasEdgeCorrected for model initiation values as opposed to dPrimeEdgeCorrected.
+Implementation of the bias model and its parameters was identical, only feeding biasEdgeCorrected for model initiation values as opposed to dPrimeEdgeCorrected.

-For more information, see also "[Doing Bayesian Data Analysis](https://sites.google.com/site/doingbayesiandataanalysis/ "https://sites.google.com/site/doingbayesiandataanalysis/")" from John R. Kruschke.
+For more information on Bayesian models, see also "[Doing Bayesian Data Analysis](https://sites.google.com/site/doingbayesiandataanalysis/ "https://sites.google.com/site/doingbayesiandataanalysis/")" from John R. Kruschke.

 ### Signal Detection Values ###